-- During Exposition of the Blessed Sacrament: - "O Salutaris/O Saving Victim" (DUGUET/WERNER, Latin or English) - "Let All Mortal Flesh Keep Silence" (PICARDY) - "Exposition/O Saving Victim" (Stephan/Angrisano) - "O Lord, I Am Not Worthy" (NON DIGNUS) - "Panis Angelicus/Holy and Living Bread" (SACRIS SOLEMNIIS)

-• Opening Hymn of Vespers
+- During Exposition of the Blessed Sacrament: - "O Salutaris/O Saving Victim" (DUGUET/WERNER, Latin or English) o "Let All Mortal Flesh Keep Silence" (PICARDY) o "Exposition/O Saving Victim" (Stephan/Angrisano) o "O Lord, I Am Not Worthy" (NON DIGNUS) - "Panis Angelicus/Holy and Living Bread" (SACRIS SOLEMNIIS) - Opening Hymn of Vespers

-- "Gift of Finest Wheat" (BICENTENNIAL)

-- "Soul of My Savior" (ANIMA CHRISTI)

-- "Jesus, My Lord, My God, My All" (SWEET SACRAMENT)

-- "Christ Be beside Me"(Wasson)

-- "Jesu, Joy of Man's Desiring" with lyrics (WERDE MUNTER)
+"Gift of Finest Wheat" (BICENTENNIAL) "Soul of My Savior" (ANIMA CHRISTI) - "Jesus, My Lord, My God, My All" (SWEET SACRAMENT) "Christ Be beside Me"(Wasson) - "Jesu, Joy of Man's Desiring" with lyrics (WERDE MUNTER)

-- "For God So Loved the World" (Haugen)
+"For God So Loved the World" (Haugen)

-- Benediction Hymn

-- "Tantum Ergo" (ST. THOMAS or PANGE LINGUA GLORIOSI, Latin or English)

-- "Adoro Te Devote/Godhead Here in Hiding" (ADORO TE DEVOTE)

-- "O Sacrament Most Holy" (FULDA)

 - Closing Hymn

-- "Holy God, We Praise Thy Name" (GROSSER GOTT)
+"Holy God, We Praise Thy Name" (GROSSER GOTT)

-- "O God, beyond All Praising" (THAXTED)
+"O God, beyond All Praising" (THAXTED)

-- o "The Church's One Foundation" (AURELIA)

-- "Christ, before Us" (SUO GÁN)

-- "I Heard the Voice of Jesus Say" (KINGSFOLD)

-- "Now Thank We All Our God" (NUN DANKET)

-- "Love Divine, All Loves Excelling" (HYFRYDOL)

-HOLY HOUR

-• Immediate Preparations

-- The empty monstrance should be placed on the altar along with a corporal for it to rest on during Exposition. - The consecrated host for Exposition should already be in a luna in the tabernacle.
-Remember to leave out the tabernacle key. - Print out the presiding minister binder with the texts for Vespers and Benediction. - Reading, responsory and intercessions should be printed and placed in a binder at the ambo. - The humeral veil should be set out in the sanctuary. - Be sure a chair and kneeler is provided for the Bishop off to the side of the sanctuary. - Light the charcoal for the incense approximately 10-15 before the start of Vespers.
-An additional piece of charcoal should be added during Bishop Bambera's homily for the incensation during the Gospel Canticle and Benediction - Altar candles, including any additional candles used for Exposition should be lit. - Since it is a Eucharistic Holy Hour, the presiding minister wears an alb, white stole and white cope, but if the parish does not have a cope, the alb and white stole alone is sufficient. - Approximately 5 minutes prior to the start of the Holy Hour, the host pastor, cantor, or someone else from the parish may want to offer a brief welcome and explanation of the Holy Hour to the assembly, including using the hymnal and which is the "left" and "right" side for the recitation of the Psalmody.
+"The Church's One Foundation" (AURELIA) "Christ, before Us" (SUO GÁN) - "I Heard the Voice of Jesus Say" (KINGSFOLD) o "Now Thank We All Our God" (NUN DANKET) o "Love Divine, All Loves Excelling" (HYFRYDOL) HOLY HOUR - Immediate Preparations The empty monstrance should be placed on the altar along with a corporal for it to rest on during Exposition. - The consecrated host for Exposition should already be in a luna in the tabernacle.
+Remember to leave out the tabernacle key.

+Print out the presiding minister binder with the texts for Vespers and Benediction. - Reading, responsory and intercessions should be printed and placed in a binder at the ambo. - The humeral veil should be set out in the sanctuary. - Be sure a chair and kneeler is provided for the Bishop off to the side of the sanctuary. - Light the charcoal for the incense approximately 10-15 before the start of Vespers.
+An additional piece of charcoal should be added during Bishop Bambera's homily for the incensation during the Gospel Canticle and Benediction o Altar candles, including any additional candles used for Exposition should be lit.